RULES AND REGULATIONS

 C. Players and Substitutions:

 C1.
 Players: Teams consist of eleven (11) players.
 A minimum of seven (7) players is required to start a game.
 Teams must maintain a minimum of four (4) female players (includes goalkeeper) at all times (coed only) with the exception of Division 3 then it is up to the sole discretion of both team managers.

 C1.1.
-If a team cannot field a minimum of two (2) female players in accordance with Section E1.
+If a team cannot field a minimum of two (2) female players (coed only) in accordance with Section E1.
 Forfeit Time, the game is forfeit

 C1.2.
 A female player can play in lieu of, replace or substitute for a male player at any time.